hms-11/CoopCommandESP32/README.md

 # CURRENT KNOWN ISSUES:

 - Loss of wifi can result in the system getting stuck in a blocked loop, resulting in no Coop control operations happening until wifi is restored.
+- Auto/Manual door function does not appear to switch correctly.
+System is stuck in auto mode.

 # THANKS